 All those elements should answer the question: why should people follow me?

 Your bio should give a brief overview of what you do and who you are to establish credibility in your space.
 There’s no exact science to this, and you can update your bio over time.

-For example, I mainly tweet about writing & publishing books on the side, but I also talk about business and management in the corporate world (the subject of my books).
+For example, I mainly tweet about writing & publishing books and courses on the side.

 So here’s how my bio looks like.

-And to give folks a flavor of the type of tweets or updates they can expect, my pinned tweet is a blog post I wrote about the difference between Gumroad and Amazon KDP for authors.
+And to give folks a flavor of the type of tweets or updates they can expect, my pinned tweet is about the type of profitable business you can build on the side.

-My last few tweets are also a mix of things I’m interested in that are related to business, management, and/or writing.
+My last few tweets are also a mix of things I’m interested in that are related to business, writing, and creating courses.